3wweiweiwu/recordwright-healing/doc/prompt/element-identification/table/matrix-row.md

 [Test Step]
 Click on the first text element located in the table cell where criticality level is categorized as "High" and severity levels is categorized as 'Very High'.

 [Method]

-* The web page section provide outermost scope of a matrix
+* The web page section provides the outermost scope of a matrix.
-* Based on the outermost matrix, identify it has approriate horizontal axis and categories associated with that
+* Based on the outermost matrix, identify if it has an appropriate vertical axis and categories associated with it.
-* If there is no unique category(headers) associated with horizontal axis, add category to original matrix with unique number such as 1,2,3.
+* If there are no unique categories (headers) associated with the vertical axis, add categories to the original matrix with unique numbers such as 1, 2, 3.
-* Output the horizontal categories of outermost table to "columnHeaderList"
+* Output the vertical categories of the outermost table to "rowHeaderList".
 * Based on the test step and web page, identify the target element.
-Return result to targetElement.
+Return the result to targetElement.
-* Iterate horizontal category that are identified by horizontal categories until it find target element.
-If target element are found within the category, output the horizontal category to columnHeaderCell
+* Iterate through vertical categories identified by vertical headers until the target element is found.
+If the target element is found within a category, output the vertical category to rowHeaderCell.
-* Test if the target element is a horizontal category after matrix category update, return result to isTargetColumnHeader.
+* Test if the target element is a vertical category after matrix category update, return the result to isTargetRowHeader.

 [Output]
-Output result in JSON format.
+Output the result in JSON format.
-Following is a template.
+Here is a template:
 {
+isUniqueRowHeaders: boolean,
+rowHeaderList: string[],
+rowHeaderCell: string,
-isUniqueColumnHeaders: boolean,
+isTargetRowHeader: boolean,
-columnHeaderList:string[],
-columnHeaderCell:string,
-isTargetColumnHeader:boolean,
-targetElement:string
+targetElement: string
 }

-"isUniqueColumnHeaders" represents if the table has unique column header, "columnHeaderList" represents array of column header container for the out-most table.
+"isUniqueRowHeaders" indicates if the table has unique row headers.
+"rowHeaderList" represents an array of row header containers for the outermost table.
 The container is in "tag#id" format.
-In case there is no unique column header, the container is in the format of number such as 1,2,3
+In cases where there are no unique row headers, the container is in the format of numbers such as 1, 2, 3.
-"columnHeaderCell" is coming from prior value of column header list.
-It represents the column headers that uniquely identifies the column in the out-most table containing the target element.
-It is within columnHeaderList.
-The cell container is in "tag#id" format .
-In case there is no unique column header, the container is in the format of number such as 1,2,3.
-Note that the columnHeaderCell should be the only column that contains the target element, not the target element itself.
+"rowHeaderCell" is derived from the prior value of the row header list.
+It represents the row headers that uniquely identify the row in the outermost table containing the target element.
+It is within rowHeaderList.
+The cell container is in "tag#id" format.
+In cases where there are no unique row headers, the container is in the format of numbers such as 1, 2, 3.
+Note that the rowHeaderCell should be the only row that contains the target element, not the target element itself.
-"isTargetColumnHeader" returns if target element is within a column header container targetElement returns id of target element in tag#id format such as "div#100".
+"isTargetRowHeader" returns if the target element is within a row header container.
+"targetElement" returns the id of the target element in tag#id format such as "div#100".

 [Web Page]
        div.row
             div.heatmap-body-heading Criticality
             div.heatmap-body-grid
                 div
                     div.row
                         div#505.heatmap-body-subheading.heatmap-body-subheading--vertical.ng-star-inserted Very High
                         div#200.ng-star-inserted.heatmap-card-heatmap-card--p3